wayne-xyz/DPportal/README.md

 9. Enable the Cloud Scheduler API for the projects, seeting in the Cloud Scheduler UI
 10. Non-commericial use of the Earth Engine is free, [earth engine](https://earthengine.google.com/noncommercial/)
 11. Register a New Earth Engine project, and add it to current app engine project [add EE project](https://code.earthengine.google.com/register)
-12. Access the nicfi data on EE, [nicfi](https://developers.planet.com/docs/integrations/gee/nicfi/)
+12. Access the nicfi data on EE, [nicfi](https://developers.planet.com/docs/integrations/gee/nicfi/), set the service account in the nicfi data access permission page.
 13. Cloud console IAM & Admin, add the Earth Engine Resource Admin role to the service account.

 ### Deployment
 1. Install the requirements